inet-framework/inet/doc/src/users-guide/ch-apps.rst

 between the client and server.
 The client message contains the expected reply length, the processing delay, and a flag indicating that the connection should be closed after sending the reply.
-This way intelligence (behaviour specific to the modelled application, e.g. HTTP, SMB, database protocol) needs only to be present in the client, and the server model can be kept simple and dumb.
+This way intelligence (behavior specific to the modelled application, e.g. HTTP, SMB, database protocol) needs only to be present in the client, and the server model can be kept simple and dumb.